 Mar 10–Aug 16, 2015

-A resident of South Shore, Majeed often looks to the material makeup of his neighborhood and surrounding areas as an entry point into larger questions around civic-mindedness, community activism, and institutional racism.
-As part of his studio practice, the artist transforms materials such as particle board, scrap metal and wood, and discarded signs and billboard remnants, breathing new life into these often overlooked and devalued materials.
-His broader engagement with the arts also involves arts administration, curation, and community facilitation, all which feed into his larger practice.
+A resident of South Shore Chicago, Majeed draws upon the material makeup of his neighborhood and surrounding areas as an entry point into questions around civic-mindedness, community activism, and institutional racism.
+As part of his studio practice, the artist transforms materials such as particleboard, scrap metal, wood, discarded signs, and billboard remnants, breathing new life into these often overlooked and devalued materials.
+His broader engagement with the arts also involves arts administration, curation, and community facilitation, all of which feed into his larger practice.

-For his first solo museum exhibition, the artist presents sculptural works and installations while also constructing a platform within the gallery and inviting long-time as well as new collaborators to participate in events and performances running periodically throughout the exhibition (a full schedule is forthcoming).
+In addition to presenting sculptural works and a room-sized installation, Majeed invites collaborators to activate the space through events and performances (see Related Events at top right).
 In this way, the exhibition presents a plurality of voices, cultural perspectives, and art-making strategies that develop and expand organically, accumulating and metabolizing different materials and visitors’ experiences.
 Even if only temporarily, the exhibition becomes a microcosm of the greater work the artist is doing, while also alluding and drawing attention to the work still to be done.

-BMO Harris Bank Chicago Works: Faheem Majeed is organized by Curatorial Assistant Steven L. Bridges.
+BMO Harris Bank Chicago Works: Faheem Majeed is organized by Curatorial Assistant Steven L. Bridges